paul-grassi/800-63-3/sp800-63b/sec5_authenticators.md

 Out of band verifiers SHALL generate a random authentication secret with at least 20 bits of entropy using an approved random number generator.
 They then optionally signal the device containing the subscriber's authenticator to indicate readiness to authenticate.

+If the out of band verification is to be made using a text message on a public mobile telephone network, the verifier SHALL utilize a service that verifies that the pre-registered telephone number being used is actually associated with a mobile network and not with a VoIP service.
+It then sends the text message to the pre-registered telephone number.
+Changing the pre-registered telephone number SHALL NOT be possible without two-factor authentication at the time of the change.

-The verifier then waits for a secure (e.g., TLS) connection from an authenticator and verifies the authenticator's identifying key.
+If out of band verification is to be made using a secure application (e.g., on a smart phone), the verifier MAY send a push notification to that device.
+The verifier then waits for a secure (e.g., TLS) connection from that authenticator and verifies the authenticator's identifying key.
 The verifier SHALL NOT store the identifying key itself, but SHALL use a verification method such as hashing (using an approved hash function) or proof of possession of the identifying key to uniquely identify the authenticator.
 Once authenticated, the verifier transmits the authentication secret to the authenticator and waits for the secret to be returned on the primary communication channel.

-The authentication secret SHALL be considered invalid if not received over the primary channel within 5 minutes.
+In all cases, The authentication secret SHALL be considered invalid if not received over the primary channel within 5 minutes.

-***Send the website/service name to the authenticator too?***

 If the authentication secret has less than 64 bits of entropy, the verifier SHALL implement a throttling mechanism that effectively limits the number of failed authentication attempts an Attacker can make on the Subscriber’s account to 100 or fewer in any 30-day period.
 See section 5.2.2 for further guidance on throttling.